Data schemas¶

 type, which contains fields for all

-You can specify your own schema with a mix of named schemas defined by the platform and new pydantic model types that you define yourself.
-The top-level schema is the product of a list of component schemas.
-Here, product type just means a schema that contains all the fields in all of its components.
-This is why top-level field names must be unique, so that creating a product schema doesn’t result in name collisions.
+function to combine component schemas.
+Both of these approaches create a product type, which just means a schema that contains all the fields in all of its components.
+The top-level field names must be unique so that the product schema doesn’t result in name collisions.

 Required fields¶